blanklob/helium/README.md

 yarn lint
 ```

-- This commande packages your local theme files into a ZIP file that can be uploaded to Shopify.
+- This command packages your local theme files into a ZIP file that can be uploaded to Shopify.

 ```shell
 yarn zip
 ```

-- Run prettier formating on static .scss and .js files.
+- Run prettier formatting on static .scss and .js files.

 ```shell
 yarn format